Angels in the Outfield (1994)

 Triscuitt Messmer: [to George] It musta been those chili dogs I ate before the game.
 The third one tasted kind of funny.

-Al the Boss Angel: [to Roger] Please don't drink me.
+Al the Boss Angel: [to Roger as he drinks his Coke at a game] Please don't drink me.

 George Knox: In baseball we use signals.
 Make some kind of signal.
 I can't come over here every couple of seconds.